-The doges of Venice from the late 14th to mid 16th century are listed below with the types they are known to have struck.
-It should be noted that their names are spelt in various ways, depending on whether they are rendered in English, Italian or Latin, and they are often very abbreviated on the coins.
+The doges of Venice from the late 14th to the mid 16th century are listed below with the types they are known to have struck.
+It should be noted that their names are spelled in various ways, depending on whether they are rendered in English, Italian or Latin, and they are often very abbreviated on the coins.
 An asterisk following the doge's name indicates that a coin of that reign is illustrated.

 The coins designated Type 1 were introduced in 1369, following a weight reduction due to an increase in the price of silver.
 They differ from the heavier soldini they replaced by depicting a winged lion rather than an upright lion holding a banner, and by including the moneyer's initial on the obverse.

 The coins designated Type 3 were replaced by a new design in the reign of Pietro Lando.
 The obverse of the new coins depicts a cross, while the reverse retains a modified version of the lion of Saint Mark.